European-XFEL/imageProcessor/doc/source/calibration.rst

 select the fitting region reducing the contribution from the fundamental beams.
 The fitting window can be optimized configuring the keys **Fit Lower Limit** and **Fit Upper Limit**.
-Also, attention should be taken in order not to cut the profile of the SH beam thus affecting the measurement of the FWHM.
+Also, attention should be taken in order not to cut the profile tail of the SH beam thus affecting the measurement of the FWHM.

+After moving the generated SH beam to one side of the sensitive area of the CCD camera (by properly shifting the optical delay line with the micrometer), by clicking on **Current Image as 1st Calibration** the current values of peak position and FWHM will be set as **Image1 Peak (x)** and **Image1 FWHM (x)**, respectively.
+Similarely, the second set of calibration parameters are obtained steering the SH profile in the other side of the camera and clicking on **Current Image as 2nd Calibration**